 No, the program cannot be taken completely online due to the hands-on nature of the program, including clinical rotations at the Johns Hopkins Hospital, as well as prototype development and testing at on-site locations.

 This is not recommended as the CBID MSE program is an intense, full-time commitment, and students need to be able to devote all of their time to the program.

-The first semester begins the last week of May with an intense boot camp, followed by clinical rotations.
+The program begins the first week of June with an intense boot camp, followed by clinical rotations.
 Graduation is in May of the following year.

 Each year the class size is limited to 25 students.

 CBID uses a holistic, multidisciplinary approach and is looking for students with diverse expertise, including a background in any of these areas: engineering, medicine, science, industry, entrepreneurship, healthcare design, consulting, medical device development, and many more.
 Most of the CBID students come from an engineering, medical, or other scientific background.
 CBID looks at the overall application including background, academic performance, recommendation letters, statement of purpose, and sample of work.
 Prior work experience is not a prerequisite.
 Applicants should have a strong background and a passion for medical device innovation.

 The following application materials are required before an application can be submitted via Slate: